KevinSheedy/jquery.alphanum/README.md

 }
 ```

-Convenience values for commonly used options
+Convenience values for commonly used settings
 ```bash
 $("#age").numeric("integer");
 ```